AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

       end record;

 In this version of the proposal, discriminant subtyping is only legal for untagged types.
-Considerations around type types are described in the future possibilities section.
+Considerations around tagged types are described in the future possibilities section.

 Constructors and Type Predicates